Mahendragiri Hills

 Shiva Ling at the peak of the mountain

-After Bhim Temple, when you go for the Arjuna Gumpha ( Arjuna Cave ), In the middle of the way, you will find a structure of Shiva Linga with a serpent hood.
-Where the Shivaling is situated, the place looks so beautiful, especially during sunset time.
-That place felt like a small green carpet at the height of 4,925 ft (1,501 mtr) above sea level.
+After Bhima Temple, when you go for the Arjuna Gumpha ( Arjuna Cave ), In the middle of the way, you will find a structure of Shiva Linga with a serpent hood.
+The place looks so beautiful, especially during sunset time.
+That place look like a small green carpet at the height of 4,925 ft (1,501 mtr) above sea level.

 Asanas Of Pandav Brothers